 SOURCE: NDSU President

 A timeslip/temporary employee is a person employed in a position of intermittent or limited duration not to exceed one year, a seasonal position, or in a position working less than seventeen and one-half hours per week if hired before August 1, 2003, or twenty hours per week if hired on or after August 1, 2003 and at less than twenty weeks each year.
+(This also includes graduate assistants and student employees whose employment is incidental to their student status.)
 Policies and benefits included in this manual shall not apply to temporary employees except as noted.
 Individuals should be paid on an hourly basis.
 Timeslip pay periods will correspond to the regular semi-monthly pay periods which start on the first day of the month to the 15th of the month, and the 16th day of the month to the last day of the month.
 See Policy 122.1 for payment dates.

 Available to all NDSU departments is an electronic timekeeping system to pay temporary hourly staff.
 Pay periods and payment dates for departments utilizing this system correspond with the dates stated above in Policy 128.1.